aaronamoso/Finance-Splitter/LearningPath.md

+CODING LOGS

 Hello!
 This is where I will document my progress for this project:

 Languages: HTML/CSS, JS
 Tools: Node.js, Express.js, MongoDB, Git, Miro

+Folder strucure: backend, frontend, . gitignore and a few notes

+How I am tackling this project?
+    1. Plan the design
+    2. Database - figure connecting: done!
+    3. Backend
+    4. Frontend
+    5. Add features one by one - doing front and back simultaneously

 I initially finished the frontend with user input validation but wanted to do more since I wanted to be able to use this app personally.
 A little background of how and why I am doing this project is because my friends and I have a hard time splitting expenses when we go on trips together.
 For instance, one pays for the
-AirBnb, the other for food, and some for activities and many other things.
+Airbnb, the other for food, and some for activities.
 I want to solve this problem of confusion and frustration and also I really think this project is scalable and can be used by many other people.
 There is so much features I wanted to create but for now, let's keep that as a secret!
 One step at a time.

 Progress:
 1. Finished the key component of the app with utilizing only JS, HTML, and CSS.